datacommonsorg/data/scripts/covid_tracking_project/historic_us_data/README.md

 #### Note:

-`COVIDTracking_US.mcf` is actually the same with `COVIDTracking_States.mcf`, so we don't need to actually check it.
+`COVIDTracking_US_StatisticalVariables.mcf` is actually the same as `COVIDTracking_States_StatisticalVariables.mcf` in /historic_state_data/ folder, so we don't need to check it here.

 Also, will have a future version to combine US level and states level data together.
 Coming soon.